J.P. Crawford Player Props: Mariners vs. Tigers

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .362 this season while batting .253 with 50 walks and 47 runs scored.
+- Crawford has 75 hits this season and a team-best OBP of .360.

-- Among the qualified hitters in baseball, he ranks 85th in batting average, 26th in on-base percentage, and 108th in slugging.
+- Among qualified hitters in MLB play, he ranks 93rd in batting average, 27th in on-base percentage, and 113th in slugging.

-- Crawford enters this game on a 10-game hitting streak.
-During his last games, he's hitting .300 with one homer.

-- In 26.5% of his games this season, Crawford has driven in at least one run.
-In eight of those games (9.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 26.2% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.